- A Treasurer, or the equivalent, should be appointed or elected to maintain an organization's budget and all financial records

 In budgeting for an on-campus program, be sure to account for every expense and to estimate income conservatively.
 Possible expenses include:

 - Event costs such as performance fees, agents’ commissions, hospitality, technical and security charges, and mailing expenses

 - Operating costs such as proctors, rental charges, permit applications, decorations, supplies, car rentals, and ticket printing

 - Food costs such as catering, paper and plastic goods, and serving supplies

 - Publicity costs such as printing, supplies such as sheets for banners and markers, advertisements

 - In the case of theatrical performances, include copyright, script, or sheet music charges, along with supplies and costumes

 After an event or publication, calculate the revenue and expenses then compare them against the original working budget.
 Similarly, keep an accurate account of your operating expenses.
 You may be asked to submit budget reports to your governing body.
-Meet with a representative of your group’s governing body, your adviser as often as necessary to keep your records updated and to address financial concerns immediately.
+Meet with a representative of your group’s governing body, your Advisor, and Student Financial Advising as often as necessary to keep your records updated and to address financial concerns immediately.